 7. Warm Up with Pumpkin Soup

 Turn that uncarved pumpkin into the perfect fall soup.
-This recipe from All Recipes is our favorite (and is a great way to use that fresh pumpkin puree you just made).
+This recipe from All Recipes is one of our favorite pumpkin recipes (and is a great way to use that fresh pumpkin puree you just made).

 9. Create an All-Natural Air Freshener